neil7057/all-about-autism/README.md

 -   ### Footer Contact Information

-The 'go to' link react when hovered over.
+The 'go to' link reacts when hovered over.

 ### Further Testing

 -   Testing was carried out as each function was developed.
-The menu structure, navigation and footer were tested until error free on Index.html before propogating to other pages.
+The menu structure, navigation and footer were tested until error free on index.html before propogating to other pages.
 -   As each page was completed, existing succesful tests were rerun to ensure that proven functionality hadn't been affected.
 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7/8/X and iPad.
 -   A large amount of testing was done to ensure that all pages were linking correctly.